A new Salesperson Licensing Course is starting August 1, 2024.

 • Real Estate Trading Act, Section 22 (1) (a)

 The violation resulted from an investigation of a complaint initiated by the Registrar.
-The evidence supports that Mr. Espino committed a very serious breach of trust.
-Mr. Espino attended a property viewing and was videotaped by the seller breaching the seller’s privacy.
-Specifically, Mr. Espino accessed personal items of the seller in several dresser drawers, without permission on two separate occasions.
+The evidence supports that Espino committed a very serious breach of trust.
+Espino attended a property viewing and was videotaped by the seller breaching the seller’s privacy.
+Specifically, Espino accessed personal items of the seller in several dresser drawers, without permission on two separate occasions.

-Mr. Espino’s eligibility to apply for a licence is suspended for five (5) years.
-After the five-year period, the Commission will not consider a licence application from Mr. Espino until he has recompleted and passed the NSREC’s Salesperson Licensing Course and examination.
+Espino’s eligibility to apply for a licence is suspended for five (5) years.
+After the five-year period, the Commission will not consider a licence application from Espino until he has recompleted and passed the NSREC’s Salesperson Licensing Course and examination.

 This notice has been distributed to licensees in accordance with Commission By-law 839.
 Released on August 18, 2022.